 Marc Polymeropoulos, Contributor to The Cipher Brief and Just Security

 With extensive and substantive expertise on leadership under pressure and geopolitical and transnational issues related to the Middle East, South Asia, Russia, counterterrorism, and cyber and counter-intelligence, developed over decades of distinguished service with the CIA, MARC POLYMEROPOULOS is a frequent and trusted contributor to both The Cipher Brief and guest writer for Just Security.

 Catch his latest analysis and invaluable insights here:

 Marc has honed a unique leadership style based on nine core principles which he terms “Finding Clarity in the Shadows.”
 Each principle builds on the next and is designed for real world applicability, where one often operates under time constraints and with a lack of complete situational awareness.
 Marc describes how one must not fear but instead wildly embrace this ambiguity.
 His unique leadership style is based on years of hard time on the streets of the third world vice learning leadership from university lectures or books.
 The “Glue Guy,” “Winning an Oscar,” and “Adversity is the PED to Success” are just some of the principles that his clients will immediately relate to.
 Marc will provide real work vignettes from the world of intelligence and paramilitary operations, yet also stress that his principles can be used across the private sector in any profession.
 He also will provide a checklist for clients to immediately utilize and put his principles into practice.
-Marc will also expound on the principles of "Finding Clarity in the Shadows" in an upcoming book to be published by Harper Collins.
+Marc will also expound on these principles of in an upcoming book, Clarity in Crisis: Leadership Lessons from the CIA, to be published by Harper Collins in June 2021.